Petrakus/JVMS/Readme.md

 ````
 In this example we use the built in validation ``notBlank`` , then we tell JVMS which field we want to validate with the ``validate`` method.

-The ``forParam`` method returns a ValidationResult object that contains:
+The ``validate`` method returns a ValidationResult object that contains:
 * ``isValid()`` - a boolean that says whether the validation succeeded.
 * ``getMessage()`` - a String which contains the error message.